fawda123/SWMPr/README.md

 #Data retrieval

 SWMP data can be used in R after they are obtained directly from the CDMO through an online query or by using the retrieval functions provided in this package.
 In the latter case, the IP address for the computer making the request must be registered with CDMO.
 This can be done by following instructions [here](http://cdmo.baruch.sc.edu/webservices.cfm).
 The [metadata](http://cdmo.baruch.sc.edu/data/metadata.cfm) should also be consulted for available data, including the parameters and date ranges for each monitoring station.
 Metadata are included as a .csv file with data requested from the CDMO and can also be obtained using the `site_codes` (all sites) or `site_codes_ind` (individual site) functions.
+Again, these functions will only work if the computer's IP address is registered with CDMO.

 ```r